RGLab/FAUST/README.md

 This count matrix can be loaded into R using the `readRDS` function.

+There are three vignettes in this packages.

+- `faustIntro` is a quick introduction to the main faust function
+- `faustTuning` has a discussion about how to tune different parameters available in the package
+- `faustPFDA` provides an example of how to fit a PFDA model to the output count matrix

 ## Installation

 The `FAUST` package requires `Rcpp` and `devtools`, and that a C++11 compiler is available.
 Building the vignettes requires the ability to generate png images.